smhsneh/tuneflo/README.md

 # 🎵 tuneflo – retro minimalist music mood visualizer

-tuneFlo is a retro-inspired, minimalistic web music visualizer that plays songs, displays live waveforms, and changes aesthetics based on mood.
-It blends vintage visuals with modern web audio APIs using a clean cream-toned design inspired by vinyl culture.
+tuneflo is a retro-inspired, minimalistic web music visualizer that plays songs, displays live waveforms, and changes aesthetics based on mood , it blends vintage visuals with modern web audio APIs using a clean cream-toned design inspired by vinyl culture.

 ## 🎨 features